dbondariev/login_table/README.md

 Username: testuser
 Password: testpassword123

-To see the demo of a project visit  DEMO [DEMO](https://login-table-5ovc.vercel.app/)
+To see the demo of a project visit [DEMO](https://login-table-5ovc.vercel.app/)